 Figure 1.
 The PREPARE checklist is reprinted with permission from Smith AJ, Clutton RE, Lilley E, Hansen KEAa, Brattelid T. 2018.
 PREPARE: Guidelines for planning animal research and testing.
-Lab Anim 52(2): 135-141. doi: 10.1177/0023677217724823 Access the PREPARE checklist: https://norecopa.no/PREPARE/prepare-checklist they are forgotten over time.
-Norecopa initiated a Refinement Wiki in March 2021 for the rapid and informal publication of refinement techniques to mitigate this situation.
-Use of this Wiki is gradually increasing, and we encourage anyone who would like to share refinements in the Wiki to contact Norecopa.
+Lab Anim 52(2): 135-141. doi: 10.1177/0023677217724823 Access the PREPARE checklist: https://norecopa.no/PREPARE/prepare-checklist

 A paper in the March 2021 issue of JAALAS demonstrates the importance of refinement.
 Rachael Labitt and colleagues show that the traditional method of scruffing mice causes bradycardia and arrhythmias persisting for an average of 4 minutes afterwards.1 A method published by Norecopa does not have this effect.
-We have made a 2-minute film demonstrating the technique.
+We have made a 2-minute film demonstrating the